MartinStokroos/Philips_MFB_544_Visaton_modification/README.md

 - The Philips AD0211/Sq8 squawker most often fails and a replacement must be found [3],[4].
 - Overall improvement of the sound quality of the mid+high frequencies.

 This work is pending.
-A report about the test results and recommendations for modifications of the electronics is under construction.
+A report about the test results and recommendations for modifications of the electronics will follow.
 The optimal audio performance has not been reached yet...
 So far attempt #3 is the most promissing.
 The sound is not unpleasant at all!
-Modifications in the electronics are not needed.
+Modifications in the electronics are not needed from revision 22RH544/50R.
 Using a L-pad to attenuate the mid+high range with 1 or 2 dB could be an option.
 It is a matter of taste.

 ## Design for printable parts